mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 layout: blogpost
 title: "Introduction to Spring Cloud - Config (Part I)"
 categories: java spring cloud
-excerpt: "A tutorial on how to create a Hypermedia Driven REST Service using Spring Boot"
+excerpt: "A tutorial on how to manage configurations for microservices using Spring Cloud."
 ---

 Profiles,